NadiiaLukianenko/catalog-app/Readme.md

 **To work with DB and application:**

-1. Download Catalog.zip file and unzip it.
+1. Download Catalog.zip file and unzip it OR Fork the repository: https://github.com/NadiiaLukianenko/catalog-app.git

-or

-2. Fork the repository:
-    https://github.com/NadiiaLukianenko/catalog-app.git

 **To create DB and populate data - run:**